wahabahm/Truco-game-admin-panel/backend/README.md

 npm run dev
 ```

-The server will automatically create all necessary tables on first run.
+The server will automatically create all necessary collections on first run.

 ## API Endpoints